Wendy Williams Gushes About Single Life In NYC During Night Out With Blac Chyna

 Williams officially filed for divorce from her husband of 22 years, Kevin Hunter, in April after rumors circulated that his alleged mistress gave birth to his son.
 The talk show host cut ties from Hunter quickly — he was fired as executive producer of the Wendy Williams Show, she cut him off financially, and she moved out of their shared New Jersey home into a Manhattan apartment by herself.

-Williams also declared this week that she is shutting down the Hunter Foundation, an organization dedicated to providing resources for drug education, prevention, and rehabilitation programs that she and Hunter founded in 2014, People reported.
+Williams also declared this week that she is shutting down the Hunter Foundation — an organization dedicated to providing resources for drug education, prevention, and rehabilitation programs — that she and Hunter founded in 2014, People reported.
 The television personality explained that she will dedicate her time to other similar foundations.

 However, she did explain during Tuesday’s episode of her talk show that she is still speaking civilly to Hunter for the sake of their 19-year-old son, Kevin Hunter Jr, according to Entertainment Tonight.